tangle-frost/iota-qr-tutorials/using-library/browser/data/README.md

 ## Introduction

-This tutorial demonstrates using the different IOTA QR data maniupulation methods in your browser from the all-in-one library.
+This tutorial demonstrates using the different IOTA QR data manipulation methods in your browser from the all-in-one library.

 ## Data